Determine SSO Classification (Yes / No / Not Supported / Not Known)

 • Not Known

-There isn’t enough reliable information to determine support.
+There is insufficient reliable information to confidently determine SSO support.

 Inputs (Torii personalization tokens)